Get Ready for Elementary School with Gillian

 Listen Together stories are designed to listen to!
 Sounds simple.
 Think about how much you can use your imagination when there are no pictures to look at, or a TV screen to lead your mind.
 Have you ever read a book, then watched the movie and been disappointed?
 What we have created in our minds, using our imaginations, is at odds with the director’s choices.
-Our songs and stories encourage children to listen carefully, pay attention, to think, create and imagine.
+Our stories encourage children to listen carefully, pay attention, to think, create and imagine.

 Children are exposed to a wealth of language that they will begin to use in their own conversations.
 They will hear repetitive patterns of words as they begin to predict what will happen next.
 They will become immersed in the lives of characters that exist in a recognizable world, engaging in activities that are real and meaningful, whether the characters are children, grown-ups, rabbits or even dinosaurs!